hputnam/Coral_CNT/Notebook/20210727_Trial1_notes.md

 Placed 2 corals (*Astrangia poculata*) into individual 100 ml glass jars (dimensions) with .22 um PES membrane filtered artificial seawater (company and info).

-Added CNT lipid sensor at 1mg/L for Coral 1 and 5mg/L for Coral 2.
+On 20210727 we added CNT lipid sensor at 1mg/L for Coral 1 and 5mg/L for Coral 2.
 Corals 3 and 4 received no CNTs and were kept as controls.

 Placed corals into the 27°C incubator